adonisjs/legacy-docs/3.0/database-setup.md

 4. Oracle
 5. SQLite

-All of the above mentioned databases are fully supported and can be accessed using unified Javascript syntax.

 ## Why to use an ORM?

 ORM stands for Object-Relational Mapping, which provides convenient ways to access database layer from any given programming language.

-With AdonisJs, you will never have to write SQL queries to interact with a database.
+With AdonisJs, you will never have to write SQL queries.
+Instead you call Javascript methods to interact with databases.
 Also, when you switch between multiple SQL database clients, your code will remain the same.

 ## Configuration